Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

 * aligned dimensions are equal (so that operations are done on an element-by-element basis from 2 arrays of same shape)
 * one of the aligned dimensions is 1 (in other words, dimensions with size 1 are stretched or “copied” to match the dimension of the other array)

-Operations between `pandas.Series` and `pandas.DataFram` respect the numpy broadcasting rules:
+Operations between `pandas.Series` and `pandas.DataFram` then respect the numpy broadcasting rules:
 >  If the two arrays **differ in their number of dimensions**, the shape of the one with **fewer dimensions is padded with ones on its leading (left) side.'**  (2)